 The County will also excuse up to two (2) additional nurses from duty without pay for formal contract negotiations.

-If any employee’s request for excused absence is not approved, such disapproval shall be subject to appeal to the County Manager whose decision shall be final.
+If any employee’s request for excused absence is not approved, such disapproval shall be subject to appeal to the County Executive whose decision shall be final.

 CNA shall be allowed a total of twenty-four (24) hours of unpaid leave time per contract year for County nurses who are official nurse representatives to conduct internal Association business.